The Lowdown On Liquids And Happy Hydration

 Spot the signs

 You know that 3pm foggy-brain slump that you get at your desk?
-Before you reach for a chocolate pick-me up, ask yourself if you’re simply thirsty instead.
-Our brains our about 70% water and being dehydrated can affect short-term memory, arithmetic efficiency, attention and coordination.
+Before you reach for a chocolate pick-me-up, ask yourself if you’re simply thirsty instead.
+Our brains are about 70% water and being dehydrated can affect short-term memory, arithmetic efficiency, attention and coordination.
 Trust us, getting a pay-rise and being thirsty do not go hand-in-hand.

 And it’s not just work performance that can be affected, our moods can majorly suffer too.
 In one study of young women, it showed that dehydration alone led to poor mood, reduced concentration and more frequent headaches.
 That translates to cranky AF.